 Certainly, you get annoyed that passersby litter your space.
 It’s not your mess, but yes you need to clean it up.

-This is a 10 minute job about twice a week.
+This is a quick 10-minute job about twice a week.
 It should be a regular part of your weekly yard care.

 4-PAINT THE FRONT DOOR